 How do you know if your credit card can broadcast data wirelessly?
 It has a logo called a wave that looks like radio waves.
 If your cards don’t have it, you don’t need an RFID blocking gadget to protect them.

 Remember, it’s still important to monitor your credit or debit card statements regularly for fraud.
 And if you’re concerned about deeper identity theft, consider putting a freeze on your credit, which will prevent anyone from pulling your credit report, unless you thaw it.
 You can also monitor your credit for signs of identity theft, like a sudden drop in credit scores.
-(You can see two of your credit scores, updated each month, on Credit.com.)
+(You can see two of your credit scores, updated every 14 days, on Credit.com.)

 More on Identity Theft: